ernesto-aleman01/SYSC4907-SAV/README.md

     >
     > Compatibility with Visual Studio 2022 was tested and the project was installed successfully.
 When using Visual Studio 2022, the path to the executable is slightly different.
 By default, it is installed under C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\Tools\VsDevCmd.bat
     >
-    > Steps 6.1, 7, 8, 9 were not followed, but worthwhile to keep in mind
+    > Steps 6.1, 7, 8, and 9 were not followed, but worthwhile to keep in mind

 2. Download an AirSim release.
-These can be found here (scroll to a Windows release section): https://github.com/Microsoft/AirSim/releases .
+These can be found here (scroll to a Windows release section): https://github.com/Microsoft/AirSim/releases.
 Development was done for the neighbourhood release (AirSimNH) and to a lesser extent the coastal environment.
-The code cloned without modifications works by default for neighbourhood.
+The code cloned without modifications works by default for the neighbourhood.

    >Version 1.6 was used, but restrictions for using other versions are not known
    >